 - 1. Foster children will be included in determining unit size only if they will be in the unit for more than twelve (12) months. - 2.
 Children under temporary guardianship for not less than six (6) months, will be included in determining unit size, upon prior verification of guardianship. - 3.
 Live-in attendants will generally be provided a separate bedroom.
 No additional bedrooms are provided for the attendant's family. - 4.
 Space will not be provided for a family member, other than a spouse, who will be absent most of the time, such as a member who is away in the military. - 5.
-A pregnant women will be treated as a two (2) person family. - 6.
+A single pregnant woman (with no other persons) will be treated as a two (2) person family. - 6.
 Single person families shall be allocated up to a one (1) bedroom.